Trailing Lantana: How to Plant, Grow, and Care for Beautiful Flowers

 What are the Best Locations?

-Trailing lantana works great in a wide variety of locations, as long as it receives enough sun.
+Trailing lantana works excellent in various locations as long as it receives enough sun.

-These plants fill in spaces where other plants fail to thrive.
+These plants thrive in spaces where other plants fail.
 Try planting them in bare areas that need to be covered or alongside walls they can trail down.

 Trailing lantana is also great for covering eyesores like utility boxes and wells.